-- those whose important current and past relationships are conceived of as having mental states highly contingent on that of the self - those whose relationship representations suggest little contingency between thoughts and feelings of the patient and important figures in their life.
+- those whose important current and past relationships are conceived of as having mental states highly contingent on that of the self. - those whose relationship representations suggest little contingency between thoughts and feelings of the patient and important figures in their life.

 The former type we label 'centralized', whilst the latter we call 'distributed'.
 The strategy underlying the distributed organization is evidently one of distancing and detachment, often creating a sense of isolation and vulnerability.
-The centralized organization is evidently far more self-focused but may also be much less stable with a number of relationships being experienced in terms of the self, leaving the self vulnerable to confusion and disorganization in the context of these actual relationships.
+The centralized organization is evidently far more self-focused but may also be much less stable with a number of relationships being experienced in terms of the self, leaving the self-vulnerable to confusion and disorganization in the context of these actual relationships.

 In exploring the individual's current and past relationships the assessor should explore how relationships and interpersonal experiences relate to the problems that the person presents with.
 Suicide attempts, self-harm, and drug misuse inevitably have an interpersonal context.
 This interpersonal context is the essential framework for the exploration of mentalization.
-The representation of the interpersonal events that antedate significant experiences such as episodes of self harm will give a vivid picture of the quality of mentalization that characterizes an individual's level of functioning.
-In most individuals a concrete understanding of mental states in self and other will characterize these descriptions (see below).
-In a minority, pseudo-mentalization (see below) will be more evident.
-Relatively few will be able to mentalize these interpersonal experiences fully and in these we would assume that the failure of mentalization in which the episode of self-harm is located was partial and context-dependent.
+The representation of the interpersonal events that antedate significant experiences such as episodes of self-harm will give a vivid picture of the quality of mentalization that characterizes an individual's level of functioning.
+In most individuals a concrete understanding of mentalization (see below) will be more evident.
+Relatively few will be able to mentalize these interpersonal experiences fully and in these we would assume that the failure of mentalization in which the episode of self-harm is located was partial and context dependent.